 Home schools are considered to be private schools in Kentucky, and the laws relating to private schools apply equally to home schools.
 Therefore, when you decide to educate your children at home, you must first establish a bonafide school for your children to attend.
-You are required to notify the local superintendent of schools by letter that you have established a school, and to report the names, ages, and place of residence of each student in attendance at the school.
+You are required to notify the local school district's Board of Education by letter that you have established a school, and to report the names, ages, and place of residence of each student in attendance at the school.
 It is recommended that you keep a copy of any information that you provide to the local school district.

 Compulsory School Age: "Children who will turn 6 by August 1 of the school year and who have not turned 18 or graduated from high school must attend school or be in compliance with Kentucky’s homeschool law."